typemiguel/WalnutiQ/README.md

 are doing.
 Happy coding!

 <h2>What each file/folder in this repository is for:</h2>
+  - experiments
+      + model
+          - [MARK_I](./experiments/model/MARK_I) = demonstrations of how to build and experiment with a partial brain model on a popular handwritten digit data set called MNIST
   - images
       + digits
           - [MNIST](./images/digits/MNIST) = unique files that contain training images and testing images